 However, if you’d much rather have peace of mind, a screen protector is a good idea.
 If you’re only worried about scratches, a TPU or PET film option will work, but a tempered glass screen guard is much better for complete protection.

-Something to keep in mind though is that tempered glass screen protectors might not suit your phone.
-It’s difficult to find good options for phones with curved displays.
+However, something to keep in mind is that tempered glass screen protectors might not suit your phone.
+It isn’t easy to find good options for phones with curved displays.
 The advent of under-display fingerprint scanners is also an issue.
 Many scanners don’t work at all with tempered glass guards.
-Like anything else, proper research is key here.
+Like anything else, proper research is vital here.
 Or you could always check out our recommendations!

 Device-specific screen protector recommendations